cannaryo/reallen/README.md

 You are able to run ReALLEN step by step for custamized analysis.
 Each script file is located at *reallen/src/*
-Each script '*.rb' is simply excutable when your system has Ruby interpreter.
+Each script '~.rb' is directly excutable if your system has Ruby interpreter.
 See *run-step-by-step.txt* to learn how to apply each script on your data.

 If you want to use another resources (for example, reference of another species), you have to make them by yourselves.